blanclist/CDNet/README.md

 python main.py
 ```

 **Notes** of the **Input Formats**: The input RGB images and depth maps will be resized to the size of $224\times 224$ and properly normalized by the test code.
 But the pre-trained CDNet requires the input depth maps to follow the criterion: the object is closer to the sensor, the corresponding depth values are lower.
-To utilize CDNet to normally generate saliency maps, please ensure the input depth maps follow this criterion before the test.
+To utilize CDNet to normally generate saliency maps, please ensure that the input depth maps follow this criterion before the test.